AlphaGoob/Linksys-AE1000-Mac/README.md

 # Linksys-AE1000-Mac
-MacOS Kext for Linksys AE1000 WiFi USB Dongle
+Kext for Linksys AE1000 WiFi USB Dongle.
+You can use it for macOS on you Mac or on a Hackintosh system.

+// Notes:
 The WiFi is working but it is not a ideal solution.
 Everytime you start macOS you need to connect to your WiFi manually (steps 7-9).
 Also if you don't use the WiFi for about 15 minutes it will loose it connection and you will connect manually again.

 // Tested on: